It was at two minutes, fifty-six seconds1 that Tim Cook said there would be a video – a video! – about the iTunes Festival.

 Second, I expect Apple to move to a dominant position in the US market. iPhone has been gaining share for several years now, and the iPhone 5C at $99 will only accelerate that.
 I know the US market is special, but it still matters, particularly to Apple and a great number of app developers.

-Third, this solidifies Apple’s hold on the Mercedes-Benz/BMW portion of the Asian market.
+Third, this solidifies Apple’s hold on the Mercedes-Benz/BMW portion of the Asian market, particularly China.
 Is it out-of-reach for the vast majority of consumers?
 Yep.
 But it will be aspirational, something you put on the table to show others you can afford it.
 And, to be clear, there are a lot of people that can afford it.
 Saying stupid things like “the iPhone 5C is equivalent to the average monthly salary in China” belies a fundamental misunderstanding of China, its inequality, and its sheer size specifically, and all of Asia broadly.
-Moreover, when you consider a Mercedes is tens of thousands of dollars more than a Toyota (and on down the line in luxury goods, for whom Asia is the largest market by far), $300 more isn’t that much.
+Moreover, when you consider a Mercedes is tens of thousands of dollars more than a Toyota (and on down the line in luxury goods, for whom Asia generally and China specifically is the largest market by far), $300 more isn’t that much.

 It is Asia, though, that is ground zero for potential Android-first development.
 While the 5C will move more iPhones, it will only very slightly slow Android’s massive market share domination, and it’s possible Apple will never break through in any significant way in markets like India or Indonesia.4 Moreover, the Samsung brand is very strong in Asia, and Korean culture as a whole is increasingly dominant; you can’t escape Korean pop, Korean soap operas are the most popular shows continent-wide, and they both include/endorse Samsung heavily.
 A combination of must-have Android apps and Samsung chic would be problematic.5